Bangladeshi Americans: New York statistics

-Bangladeshi neighborhoods in New York City include Jamaica, Jamaica Hills, Briarwood, Jackson Heights, Woodside, Elmhurst, Hollis, Queens Village, Hunters Point, Long Island City, East Harlem, Bayside, Hillcrest, West Maspeth and Astoria in Queens; Kensington and City Line in Brooklyn; and Parkchester and Castle Hill in The Bronx.
+Bangladeshi neighborhoods in New York City include Jamaica, Jamaica Hills, Briarwood, Jackson Heights, Woodside, Elmhurst, Hollis, Queens Village, Hunters Point, Long Island City, East Harlem, Bayside, Hillcrest, West Maspeth, and Astoria in Queens; Kensington and City Line in Brooklyn; and Parkchester and Castle Hill in The Bronx.
 Smaller Little Bangladesh communities can be found in Philadelphia; Washington, D.C.; Detroit; and Los Angeles.

 Paterson, New Jersey

 Paterson, New Jersey, in the New York City area, is home to the second largest Bangladeshi American population, after New York City.

 Paterson, New Jersey, in the New York City area, is home to a significant and growing Bangladeshi American community.
 Many Bangladeshi grocery stores and clothing stores operate in the emerging Little Bangladesh on Union Avenue and on nearby streets in Paterson, as well as a branch of a subsidiary of Sonali Bank, the largest state-owned financial institution in Bangladesh.
 The Masjid Al-Ferdous mosque is also located on Union Avenue.
 Mohammed Akhtaruzzaman was ultimately certified as the winner of the 2012 City Council election in the Second Ward, making him northern New Jersey's first Bangladeshi-American elected official.
 The current Second Ward Councilman is Bangladeshi Shahin Khalique, who defeated Akhtaruzzaman in 2016 as well as in 2020.
 Khalique has largely stimulated growth and advancement of the Bengali community in Paterson.

-On October 11, 2014, a groundbreaking ceremony was conducted for the Shohid Minar Monument in West Side Park in Paterson.
-The monument pays tribute to those killed in Pakistan in 1952 while protesting the country's ban on the use of Bangladeshis' native language Bangla (বাংলা).
+On 11 October 2014, a groundbreaking ceremony was conducted for the Shohid Minar Monument in West Side Park in Paterson.
+The monument pays tribute to those killed in Pakistan in 1952 while protesting the country's ban on the use of Bangladeshis' native language, Bengali.
 The monument is modeled after similar monuments in Bangladesh, according to the World Glam Organization, the Bangladeshi cultural group working on the Paterson project.
 The Shohid Minar Monument was completed and unveiled in 2015.
 This project reflected the increasing influence of Paterson's growing Bangladeshi community as reported in The Record.

 Community and economic issues

 Per capita income

-In 2014, identified by factfinder census, when Americans per capita income was divided by ethnic groups Bangladeshi Americans were revealed to have a per capita income of only $18,027, below the American average of $25,825.
+In 2014, identified by factfinder census, when Americans per capita income was divided by ethnic groups, Bangladeshi Americans were revealed to have a per capita income of only $18,027, below the American average of $25,825.

 Median household income

-In 2015, Bangladeshi Americans had an estimated median household income of $49,800, lower than the overall American median of $53,600.
+In 2023, Bangladeshi Americans had an estimated median household income of $78,400.

-In 2019, Bangladeshi Americans had a median household income of $59,500.

 Poverty

-In a 2013, NPR discussion with a member of the Economic Policy Institute and co-author of the book The Myth of the Model Minority Rosalind Chou who is also a professor of sociology.
-One of them stated that "When you break it down by specific ethnic groups, the Hmong, the Bangladeshi, they have poverty rates that rival the African-American poverty rate."
+In 2013, Algernon Austin of the Economic Policy Institute stated on Tell Me More that "when you break it down by specific ethnic groups, the Hmong, the Bangladeshi, they have poverty rates that rival the African-American poverty rate."